 This organization helps low-income women make tailored transitions into the workforce.
 They provide interview suits, confidence boosts, and career development to more than 45,000 women.
 There’s the option to volunteer at Clothing Donation Days in Manhattan or work on an individual basis for its career mentorship program.

 A three-year volunteer program of mentoring and tutoring accomplished high school students from low-income families.
 This volunteer program attracts a range of professionals who work in two-person teams to nurture the skills and confidence of students.
-The program encourages its mentors to apply their own unique life experience to help their mentee make more informed choices.
+The program encourages its mentors to apply their own unique life experiences to help their mentees make more informed choices.

 Create a Little Free Library.
 This is an easy way to get-to-know your neighbors and improve literacy in your community.
 The Little Free Library website gives step-by-step instructions on how to start this a book exchange your local community.

 Improve your block by requesting a tree.
 Living near green space improves wellbeing, especially in urban cities like New York.
 The NYC Parks Department’s “Request a Street Tree” program lets anyone ask for a tree to be planted on their block, provided it’s not being requested for private property.

 Take part in a community-scale composting network.
 The NYC Compost Project works to rebuild soils.
 They provide NYC residents with the knowledge, skills, and opportunities they need to produce and use compost locally.
 There are more than 14 drop-off sites where locals can donate food scraps.
 Those who donate can request the finished compost to help improve neighborhood soil.